sundogbio/szi-tile-source/README.md

 #### OSD Compatibility

-SziTileSource has been written to work with version 5.0.1 of OSD.
-No other versions are currently supported.
+SziTileSource has been written to work with version 5.x.x of OSD, and tested against 5.0.0 and 5.0.1.

 #### The file